 Note:During development, when you deploy processes you are added to all the roles that are defined for the process.
 When you stage or publish your application, the Oracle Process Cloud Service application is also deployed to the production environment.
 Roles in the production environment are independent of the development environment so you will need to manage the user roles defined for production in the Oracle Process Cloud Service workspace.
 Deploying a Oracle Process Cloud Service application does not affect roles that are already assigned in the production environment.
 Only users with the role of Administrator can manage user accounts and assign roles.
 See About Oracle Process Cloud Service Roles and Users.

 After you have deployed the process and configured the user roles you can start using the process in your application.

-Note:By default, during development your application allows the business processes in Process to access and retrieve data for the business objects in the application.
+Note:By default, during development your application allows the business processes in Oracle Process Cloud Service to access and retrieve data for the business objects in the application.
 When you want to stage and publish your application, you must explicitly enable access to the REST APIs for your business objects to allow business processes to access the data.
 See Exposing Your Business Objects.